timiskhakov/timiskhakov.github.io/_posts/2023-11-20-the-24-vertex-problem.md

 # Footnotes

-[^1]: Unless your ship is equipped with a Long-Ranged Scanner.

-[^2]: [Multiverse](https://subsetgames.com/forum/viewtopic.php?t=35332), an FTL mod that adds a lot of new content to the base game, actually shows the beacon map as a graph.
+[^1]: [Multiverse](https://subsetgames.com/forum/viewtopic.php?t=35332), an FTL mod that adds a lot of new content to the base game, actually shows the beacon map as a graph.